fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-communication-request-intro.md

 # Introduction
-The CommunicationRequest resource allows for change in the way eHealth automated processing creates Communication (of profile `ehealth-message`) as a result of a submitted measurement or lack thereof for a particular Patient and context.
+The CommunicationRequest resource allows for changes in the way the eHealth Infrastructure creates Communications (of profile `ehealth-message`).

 # Scope and Usage
-In the eHealth Infrastructure, automated processing generates Communication (of profile `ehealth-message`) in the following cases:
+The eHealth Infrastructure generates Communications (of profile `ehealth-message`) in the following cases:

 * Automated processing has been performed on a submitted measurement - whether zero, one or more Communication are created depends on the automated processing rules involved.
 * A measurement is missing, that is, expected measurement has not been submitted
-* A measurement has been submitted at unexpected time
+* A measurement has been submitted at an unexpected time

-By default, the Communication is created with recipient set to the one or more CareTeam associated with the CarePlan referencing the ServiceRequest for which the measurement was made.
+* A reminder that a measurement is expected to be submitted
+* A CarePlan or EpisodeOfCare has been created or updated
+* A reminder that an order in the SSL domain is to be delivered (requires additional configuration in the SSL Contract)

+The default behaviour and controllability for the different Communication scenarios differ.
+An overview of how to control the different Communication generation can be found [here](https://ehealth-dk.atlassian.net/wiki/spaces/EDTW/pages/2415034369/Controlling+Creation+of+Messages).

-The CommunicationRequest is used to customize how and when Communications are created by automated processing:
+The CommunicationRequest is used to customize how and when Communications are created by the infrastructure:

-* For a CareTeam, the CommunicationRequest specifies suppression of setting the CareTeam as recipient of Communication
+* CommunicationRequest can in some scenarios specify suppression of a specific Communication for CareTeams and/or Patients
-* For a Patient, the CommunicationRequest specifies additional creation of Communication with the Patient as recipient
+* CommunicationRequest can in some scenarios specify overriding of medium and/or payload for Patient Communications

-If multiple CommunicationRequests for the same recipient are found, then only the newest is considered valid.
+If multiple CommunicationRequests for the same recipient are found, the newest active is considered.
+If multiple CommunicationRequests are found for with the same timestamp, any CommunicationRequest with `doNotPerform` = true is prioritized.

-## Suppression of setting a CareTeam as recipient in Communication
+## Suppression of Communications

-When automated processing creates Communication about a specific ServiceRequest and Patient, the CareTeam is not set as recipient when a CommunicationRequest exists where:
+When the infrastructure by default creates Communication for either a Patient or CareTeam, it is possible to suppress:

+* `doNotPerform` is set to true
+* `status` is 'active'
+* `occurrence` is of type Period and time of Communication creation is within the defined Period
+* `recipient` references the recipient (CareTeam / Patient)
+* `reasonCode` matches the Communication reasonCode (of the Communication being suppressed).
 * `basedOn` references the ServiceRequest
-* `recipient` references the CareTeam
-* `reasonCode` matches the Communication reasonCode (of the Communication created for CareTeam).
-* `priority` matches the Task priority (of the Task created for CareTeam).
-* `status` is 'suspended'

-Setting the `status` to any other value than 'suspended' disables the specified suppression of Communication with the CareTeam as recipient.
-The Communication is created with recipient set as the remaining one or more CareTeam referenced from the CarePlan referencing the ServiceRequest.
-In case no remaining CareTeam are referenced from the CarePlan, no Communication is created.

-## Creation of Communication with Patient as recipient

-When automated processing creates Communication about a specific ServiceRequest and Patient, additional Communication with the Patient as recipient is created if a CommunicationRequest exists where:

-* `basedOn` references the ServiceRequest
-* `recipient` references the Patient
+* `episodeOfCare` references the EpisodeOfCare
-* `reasonCode` matches the Communication reasonCode (of the Communication created for CareTeam).
-* `priority` matches the Task priority (of the Task created for CareTeam).
-* `status` is 'active'

-Setting the `status` to 'suspended' disables the specified creation of Communication with the Patient as recipient.
+Updating `doNotPerform` to false or removing the attribute disables the specified suppression of the Communication.

 ## Override medium and payload

-It is possible to use CommunicationRequest to override some default values of the Communication:
+In some scenarios it is possible to use CommunicationRequest to override some default values of the Communication:

-* `medium` of the Communication (created for the Patient or Careteam) overrides the Communication medium (of the Communication created for CareTeam).
+* `medium` overrides the Communication medium.
-* `payload` of the Communication (created for the Patient) overrides the Communication payload (of the Communication created for CareTeam).
+* `payload` overrides the Communication payload.

 # Boundaries and Relationships
-A CommunicationRequest is related to Communication (`ehealth-message`), Task (`ehealth-task`), and ServiceRequest (`ehealth-serviceRequest`).
+A CommunicationRequest is related to Communication (`ehealth-message`), EpisodeOfCare (`ehealth-episode-of-care`) and in some cases ServiceRequest (`ehealth-serviceRequest`).